 There are many ways to examine, search, and mine data in the data warehouse.
 But before using any of them, you must understand how to get connected.

 Connection methods will vary according to application.
-Some will require and ODBC system data source.
+Some will require an ODBC system data source.
 Others will connect via something called OLEDB.
-All access methods will require two or more of the following parameters and values:
+Whatever the flavor of alphabet soup you use, for the relational part of the data warehouse you will generally need to enter two or more of the following parameters and values:

 - A server name: dwsql.ads.carleton.edu\PRODUCTION